travelnxt/appacitive-docs/v1.0/index.md

 !!!javascript
 **Current User**
-Whenever you use any signup or login method, the user is stored in localStorage and can be retrieved using `Appacitive.Users.current`.So, everytime your app opens, you just need to check this value, to be sure whether the user is logged-in or logged-out.
+Whenever you use any signup or login method, the user is stored in localStorage and can be retrieved using `Appacitive.Users.current`.
+So every time your app opens, you just need to check this value, to be sure whether the user is logged-in or logged-out.
 !!!

 ```javascript